-Once you’ve got some initial traction in the market it’s time to get the fundamentals squared away from building a viable and sustainable business.
-We’ll start with tracking your time so that we can get a handle on your costs as it relates to your hourly wage and overhead.
+Once you’ve got some initial traction in the market, it’s time to get the fundamentals squared away from building a viable and sustainable business.
+We’ll start with tracking your time to get a handle on your costs related to your hourly wage and overhead.

 If you’re not already tracking the time you spend on the tasks you perform for your clients, it’s time to start.
 TSheets is a great place to start.
-It’s made by QuickBooks and if you’re just using it for yourself it’s completely free.
+QuickBooks makes it, and if you’re using it for yourself, it’s completely free.

-Track your hours for a month to get a baseline for how long things actually take you.
-From there we can make sure you’re charging enough to pay yourself a decent wage.
+Track your hours for a month to get a baseline for how long things take you.
+From there, we can make sure you’re charging enough to pay yourself a decent wage.

 2.2 The Tools of the trade

-Depending on the services you are offering (SEO, Social Media, Backlinks, Branding, Content) there are many tools that make your life easier.
+Depending on your services (SEO, Social Media, Backlinks, Branding, Content), many tools make your life easier.

-- Asana or Trello – These 2 project management tools are our favourite and we tested quite a few before.
-You can easily add projects and tasks, follow the progress of you and your colleagues, collaborate and track the progress.
+- Asana or Trello – These two project management tools are our favorite, and we tested quite a few before.
+You can easily add projects and tasks, follow your colleagues’ progress, collaborate, and track the progress.
 [Try Asana] [Try Trello]

 - Slack – One of the best software to talk with your work colleagues.
-You get instant notifications on your computer or your phone, can send files or configure bots to get data from the email, or from your favourite project management tool.
+You get instant notifications on your computer or phone, send files, or configure bots to get data from the email or your favorite project management tool.
 [Check our Slack guide] [Get Slack]

-- Google Suite -A suite of cloud computing, productivity and collaboration tools, software and products developed by Google Cloud.
-Under one account you have Business Email, Docs, Calendar, Meet, Drive and other useful tools.
+- Google Suite -A suite of cloud computing, productivity, collaboration tools, software, and products developed by Google Cloud.
+You have Business Email, Docs, Calendar, Meet, Drive, and other valuable tools under one account.

 - LastPass – With LastPass, you don’t have to worry about remembering passwords anymore.
-It produces strong passwords and saves them so you can fill them with just a click.
+It produces solid passwords and saves them so that you can fill them with just a click.

-- ScreamingFrog – Our favourite audit tool that offers us a complete overview of a website.
-You can crawl websites, extract all SEO details including data from Google Page Speed, Google Analytics and Google Search Console.[Get Screaming Frog]
+- ScreamingFrog – Our favorite audit tool that offers us a complete overview of a website.
+You can crawl websites, extract all SEO details, including data from Google Page Speed, Google Analytics, and Google Search Console.[Get Screaming Frog]

-- SEO Power Suite – This toolkit is made up of 4 tools that cover every aspect of SEO — keywords, rankings, backlinks, on-page and content data, mobile SEO, social media, analytics, and reports.
+- SEO Power Suite – This toolkit comprises four SEO tools covering every aspect — keywords, rankings, backlinks, on-page and content data, mobile SEO, social media, analytics, and reports.
 It comes in 3 versions: Free (Limited), Professional ($299/year), Enterprise ($699/year).
 [SEO PowerSuite review], [60 Days of SEO PowerSuite Trial].

-- Outreach.Buzz – Our own outreaching tool that we use to find bloggers from different niches and establish connections to publish articles on their websites.
+- Outreach.Buzz – Our outreach tool is to find bloggers from different niches and establish connections to publish articles on their websites.
 [Read the Outreach.buzz Review] [Try Outreach.buzz]

-As I said there are many other tools you could use but I consider the above a most for running a full-service digital marketing agency.
+As I said, there are many other tools you could use, but I consider the above the most for running a full-service digital marketing agency.

 2.3 Cost-Based Pricing

-Once you’ve got your numbers for how long it takes you to perform your services, you can start to build out the most simple pricing model, one that’s cost-based.
+Once you’ve got your numbers for how long it takes you to perform your services, you can start to build out the most straightforward pricing model, one that’s cost-based.

-So let’s say for a customer, each month you write 4 blog posts and create 5 backlinks through guest posting.
-To achieve this, you spend 14 hours writing content and 3 hours outreaching webmasters to publish your content.
-Another 2 hours are used to create a report, do the invoice etc. Your monthly tools cost is $600.
+So let’s say for a customer that you write four blog posts each month and create five backlinks through guest posting.
+To achieve this, you spend 14 hours writing content and 3 hours outreaching webmasters or fetching guest posting lists to publish your content.
+Another 2 hours are used to create a report, do the invoice, etc. Your monthly tool cost is $600.

-The total price for the customer should be 17 hours x $30/hour = $510 + a fraction of the tools price to cover the costs.
-If for instance, if you have 10 monthly customers the fraction of the tools price for each customer is $60.
+The customer’s total price should be 17 hours x $30/hour = $510 + a fraction of the tool’s price to cover the costs.
+For instance, if you have ten monthly customers, the fraction of the tool’s price for each customer is $60.

 So the total price for your services should be $510 + $60 = $570.
-Of course, if you choose to outsource the writing or the outreach the hourly rate of the people you are working can be different.
+Of course, if you choose to outsource the writing or the Outreach, the hourly rate of the people you work with can be different.

-We’ve got a resource below that can help you design a pricing model based on how long marketing activities take you.
+We’ve got a resource below to help you design a pricing model based on how long marketing activities take you.

 2.4 Understand and Calculate Key Metrics like LTV

-Although there are countless metrics you can track, we’re placing focus on LTV and a few other key values that drive the value conversation for your relationship with your clients.
+Although there are countless metrics you can track, we’re focusing on LTV and a few other fundamental values that drive the value conversation for your relationship with your clients.
 Consequently, those metrics also drive your pricing and how much value you can capture for yourself.

 2.5 Price in Line with the Market